 The famous leather type cordovan, made of horse’s rump, is more popular than in many years.
 It’s a material that differs a lot from regular calf leather, both in terms of appearance, character, and not least in the way it is cared for.
 Here’s a guide to how to care for cordovan shoes.

 The largest supplier of cordovan in the world is Horween in Chicago, but there are several other tanneries in for example Italy, Japan and Argentina that delivers cordovan of good quality.
 Most knows that cordovan comes from the horse’s behind, but what many doesn’t know is that it’s not the actual skin from the horse’s butt that is used.
 The horses’ skin is quite special, and between the outer grain layer, or epidermis as it’s called, and the corium layer of the dermis, is a thin muscle that is known as the shell.
-So on cordovan one scrape of the whole grain surface, which is the fine part of regular calf leather, and bring out this muscle membrane, which is then processed in various ways.
-Therefore, one can basically say that cordovan isn’t really skin, but a muscle.
-The fact that cordovan hasn’t the grain part left is also what makes it so insensitive to scratches, on regular leather you are damaging the grain surface when you get the tears in it, for shell you can process it in a different way and restore it.
-The scratches may occur a little easier, like for example watermarks, but it’s in return simply to recover and do well again.
+So on cordovan one turn the grain surface inwards, like on full reverse calf suede, and bring out this muscle membrane, which is then processed in various ways.
+The fact that cordovan hasn’t the grain part out is also what makes it so insensitive to scratches, on regular leather you are damaging the grain surface when you get the tears in it, for shell you can process it in a different way and restore it.
+The scratches may occur a bit easier, like for example watermarks, but it’s in return generally quite simple to recover and do well again.

 In this tutorial I explain basics of cordovan care.
 As always, there are many different ways to care for shoes, and many works, this is something that I feel have worked very well for me.
 It’s divided into six parts, part 1, 6 and sometimes 2 are the ones that you perform regularly.
 Part 3, 4 and 5 are aimed at restoring the leather in different ways, and the respective stages being adapted to fix various kinds of problems, one can say, where step 5 also has an obvious protective effect.
 From time to time it’s good to conduct a thorough care of the shoes with all six steps, how often depends on how frequently the shoes are used, under what conditions, and also differs between different cordovan skins.
 The different steps briefly summarized: